vince-nyanga/vince-nyanga.github.io/_posts/2021-06-16-how-dare-you-kill-my-foreground-service.md

 One of the manufacturers apparently has a whitelist of apps that are allowed to run in the background without problems -- The Immortals.
 How do I get my app into the list?
 I have no idea.

 This whole situation is frustrating the life out of me.
-I did everything (at least I think I so) the Android documentation says I should do.
+I did everything (at least I think so) the Android documentation says I should do.
 However, some manufacturers seem to ignore the contract and now I'm faced with an app that's not behaving as it should on certain devices and I have no way of programmatically getting around the problem except for me to nicely ask my users to go change their settings.

 I don't have any words left except to ask them **How dare you kill my foreground service?** when the documentation says it should not be killed that easily.